itenium-be/blog-posts/npm/angular/2018-10-20-angular-journey.md

 Back then the landscape was a lot more difficult than it is today.
 <!--more-->
-- We did not have Angular-cli yet, we had to do the packing and configuration ourselves.
+- We did not have [Angular-cli](https://cli.angular.io/) yet, we had to do the packing and configuration ourselves.
 - We did not have a lot of documentation, and the one we had was often out of date and misleading.
 - Editors(VSCode, Webstorm, VS..) did not cope well with Angular yet.
-The intellisense was often lacking, you had to write import statements yourself (can you believe it?), and so on..
+The intellisense was often lacking, inline templates support was lacking, and so on..
 - We got Release Candidates that contained major breaking changes. *"WTF?
 [Semver](https://semver.org) much?"*
 - Npm equaled pain.
 Back then even more than now.
 Packages were often not versioned in a way that made sense.